sheadawson/prompt-templates/Term/Term_BaseDefinition.md

 \<instruction>
 - Describe how $term manifests in various art forms
-- List examples of artists or works that embody or explore this term, use level 3 markdown headings and 1 paragraph of $proseStyle prose describing each
+- Bullet list examples of artists or works that embody or explore this term in the format (artist - brief description of work)
 - Special attention to interventionist art if applicable
-- Embody the persona of a neurodiverse creative genius / spiritual master on a comfortable yet stimulating dose of LSD.
-Describe potential applications in consciousness-transforming art, from: - Low/no-tech to high-tech - Conservative to radical approaches
 \</instruction>

 ## <span style="font-weight: normal">💡</span> Relevance to Interests